lanecwheeler/liquidFishAssessment/README.md

 2-Error.png - This shows the error message
 3-Success.png - This shows the success message that needs to be displayed
 mail-icon.svg - The mail svg icon that is shown in the success screen

+## Here goes nothing...
+Changing the readme so I can have the right commit message